Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Observations and data reductions

-We process the data taken with the grating/filter pair G235M/F170LP using the JWST Science Calibration pipeline version 1.12.5 under CRDS context \texttt{jwst\_1170.pmap}.
+We process the data taken with the grating/filter pair G235M/F170LP using the JWST Science Calibration pipeline \citep{bushouse_2023_10022973} version 1.12.5 under CRDS context \texttt{jwst\_1256.pmap}.
 We make several modifications to the JWST pipeline to increase data quality, which we summarize here.
-The raw data files are downloaded from the MAST archive and processed with \texttt{calwebb\_detector1}.
+The raw data files are downloaded from the MAST archive (\dataset[10.17909/7wkc-4t02]{10.17909/7wkc-4t02}) and processed with \texttt{calwebb\_detector1}.
 The resulting count-rate frames are corrected for 1/f noise using \texttt{NSClean} \citep[][]{nsclean}.
 We make a customized mask to obtain dark areas that are used to fit a background in Fourier space.
 We then perform the default pipeline steps including wcs-correction, flat-fielding, flux-calibrations, and building 3d data cubes through \texttt{calwebb\_spec2}.
+We set the pixels with non-zero DQ flags to \texttt{DO\_NOT\_USE} so they are excluded in the \texttt{cube\_build} step.
 We do not apply the \texttt{calwebb\_spec3} process for detecting outliers and stacking frames as we find the data artefacts cannot be perfectly removed (see e.g., \citealt{Perna+23,DEugenio+23}).
-We utilize a customized median stacking to combine the 3d data cubes instead of the ``drizzle'' method of \texttt{calwebb\_spec3}, which is inspired by the procedure taken by \cite{Vayner+23}.
-The 3d data cube of each exposure frame is firstly subtracted by background and continuum following the method in \cite{Maiolino+23b}.
-We then use the \texttt{reproject} package \citep{reproject} and the \texttt{reproject\_interp} routine to align the different exposure frames for further median stacking.
+Instead, we patched the pipeline so that 3d data cubes produced by \texttt{calwebb\_spec2} have the same grid of coordinates, which enables further stacking with median statistics to robustly remove outliers.
 We choose a pixel scale of $0''.06$ for the spatial information.
+The 3d data cube of each exposure frame is firstly subtracted by background following the method in \cite{Maiolino+23b} before median stacking.

 We carefully inspect each exposure frame to decide whether they should be included in the stacking procedure.
-The observations were not centered properly as the guide star selected by the observatory was a binary system, introducing a large offset (1''.4 towards SE; \citealt{Maiolino+23b}).
-We find in 7 frames (\#1, 3, 5, 6, 8, 9, 10) the extended \ciii\ emission with a radius of $\sim0''.3$ is covered within the field-of-view while the other 3 frames (\#2, 4, 7) are not used in this study.
-We identify potential data artefacts for 3 frames (\#3, 8, 10) among the 7 frames.
-In this study, we mainly discuss the results based on the stacking data cube for the 4 healthy frames (\#1, 5, 6, 9) while the results of seven-frame stack are also presented.
+For the firs-part observations that are not centered properly, we find in 7 frames (\#1, 3, 5, 6, 8, 9, 10) the extended \ciii\ emission with a radius of $\sim0''.3$ is covered within the field-of-view while the other 3 frames (\#2, 4, 7) are not used in this study.
+Together with the 7 frames from the second-part observations, this study includes 14 frames with a total integration time of 14.8 hours.
+Note that the wcs of 7 frames from the first-part observations are offsetted which is compensated before stacking.
+The value of this offset is calculated by making stacked cube for each part and matching the galactic centers.